VirtusLab-Open-Source/strapi-plugin-comments/README.md

 ## Features

 - **Comments Public API:** Elegant, entirely customizable and a fully extensible admin panel.
-- **Strapi &amp generic users:** Support for built-in &amp; also generic non-Strapi users that might be the comments authors.
+- **Strapi &amp; generic users:** Support for built-in &amp; also generic non-Strapi users that might be the comments authors.
 - **Any Content Type relation:** Comments can by linked to any of your Content Types by default.
 Simply, you're controlling it.
 - **Moderation Panel:** Search & Filter through the bucket with your auditory comments.
 Manage them by blocking single ones or full threads.
 All in combined list &amp; hierarchical tree view of threads.
 - **Automated Bad Words filtering:** By detault end users are not allowed to post abusing comments where bad words have been used.